domenicostefani/deep-classf-runtime-wrappers/README.md

 void deleteClassifier(ClassifierPtr cls);
 ```

+## Real-time Safety

+The `classify(...)` function is meant to be called from real-time threads (e.g., audio thread) so it is meant to be real-time safe, if the interpreter at hand allows for rt-safe inference.
+RT-safety was tested for:
+- [x] **TensorFlow Lite**
+- [x] **TorchScript** (Yes, but classify must be called once during the first call of the audio processing function, otherwise it allocates memory.
+See [this](https://forum.elk.audio/t/allocation-evades-sigxcpu/))
+- [x] **Onnx Runtime** (Yes, but same as TorchScript.
+See [this](https://forum.elk.audio/t/allocation-evades-sigxcpu/))
+- [x] **RtNeural**

+The `createClassifier(...)` and `deleteClassifier(...)` functions will mess with memory allocation and are definitely not meant to be called from real-time thread, but only once on program start and end.

+## Model Conversion Utils

-[**tensorflow_model_conversion.ipynb**](https://github.com/domenicostefani/deep-classf-runtime-wrappers/blob/master/tensorflow_model_conversion.ipynb) contains utilities to convert a TensorFlow model to the formats accepted by each runtime.
+The interactive notebook [tensorflow_model_conversion.ipynb](https://github.com/domenicostefani/deep-classf-runtime-wrappers/blob/master/tensorflow_model_conversion.ipynb) contains utilities to convert a TensorFlow model to the formats accepted by each runtime.

 _Domenico Stefani, Simone Peroni 2022_